-- Level 1-Quoted prices in active markets for identical assets or liabilities - Level 2-Quoted prices for similar assets and liabilities in active markets or inputs that are observable - Level 3-Inputs that are unobservable (for example, cash flow modeling inputs based on management's assumptions)
+Level 1-Quoted prices in active markets for identical assets or liabilities

+Level 2-Quoted prices for similar assets and liabilities in active markets or inputs that are observable

+Level 3-Unobservable inputs in which there is little or no market data, which requires us to develop our own assumptions when pricing the financial instruments.
+For example, cash flow modeling inputs based on management's assumptions.